 MSM: An abbreviation for men who have sex with men.
 This term emphasizes the behavior, rather than the identities of the individuals involved.

 MTF: An abbreviation for male-to-female transsexual.
 This person most likely prefers feminine pronouns.

 Pansexual: A person who is emotionally, romantically, sexually, affectionately, or relationally attracted to people regardless of their gender identity or biological sex.
-Use of the term usually signals a repudiation of the concept of binary sexes (a concept implied by “bisexual”).
+Use of the term sometimes signals a repudiation of the concept of binary sexes (a concept that some pansexual people believe is implied by “bisexual”).